Sylius/Sylius/docs/book/checkout.rst

 How to perform the Selecting shipping Step programmatically?
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Before approaching this step be sure that you Order is in the ``addressed`` state.
+Before approaching this step be sure that your Order is in the ``addressed`` state.
 In this state your order will already have a default ShippingMethod assigned, but in this step you can change it and have everything recalculated automatically.

 Firstly either create new (see how in the `Shipments concept </book/shipments`) or retrieve a **ShippingMethod**